Why SMART Goals Work Better Than Regular Goals

 - Flexible enough for real life

-They’re meant to guide your behavior, not control it.
-In practice, they work best when they provide structure without removing adaptability — so you can stay consistent even when life doesn’t go exactly as planned.
+In practice, they work best when they provide structure while still allowing room for adaptation — so you can stay consistent even when life doesn’t go exactly according to plan.

 How to Make SMART Goals Actually Work in Practice